Beach Boys' Party!: Background and recording

 In August, after the release of Summer Days (And Summer Nights!!), the Beach Boys' leader Brian Wilson was contemplating his next studio effort, which would turn out to be Pet Sounds.
 Capitol Records requested a new album for the holiday season.
 Since The Beach Boys' Christmas Album had been released the previous year, as had a live performance via Beach Boys Concert, the "live party" idea was selected to reflect the togetherness of the holiday spirit.
 Sporadically during September, the band and their friends rehearsed current and older hits (including revisiting the Rivingtons' "Papa-Oom-Mow-Mow").
 Although presented as an impromptu live recording of a continuous set of songs played at a small party, the songs were recorded and mixed individually in a sound studio as any regular studio album, and laughter and background chatter was mixed in during post-production.

 The album included versions of the Beatles' "Tell Me Why", "You've Got to Hide Your Love Away" and "I Should Have Known Better"; "Devoted to You" by the Everly Brothers; the Phil Spector produced "There's No Other (Like My Baby)" and a send-up of their own "I Get Around" and "Little Deuce Coupe".
 David Leaf noted: "In an era when rock stars were beginning to take themselves more seriously, the Beach Boys showed how natural it was to make fun of themselves."

 Author Geoffrey Himes wrote that the party theme was created to justify the casual arrangements.
 Music theorist Daniel Harrison wrote: "Party was an exercise in minimalistic production. ...
 The performances seem unrehearsed, the instrumental support is minimal (acoustical [sic] guitar, bongo drums, tambourine), and fooling around (laughing, affected singing, background conversation) pervades every track."
 It was Wilson's first exploration in "party tracks", a form of music which includes the sounds of people shouting and making noises as if at a party.
 (Note: The Beatles' "Yellow Submarine" and Bob Dylan's "Rainy Day Women ♯12 & 35" (1966) were similar examples of party tracks.)
 He would continue this approach with Smiley Smile in 1967.
+A friend of the group, Tony Rivers, revealed the true nature of the 'party' atmosphere to Record Mirror, who reported on it in March 1966.
+Rivers explained: "It's a joke record, they did it for a laugh. ...
+They had people talking and banging glasses together in the background so people'd think it was at a party."
+Rivers also commented on the deliberately out of tune singing.

 Several other songs were also recorded, but not put on the album.
 This included renditions of the Drifters' "Ruby Baby", (Note: First released on Good Vibrations: Thirty Years of The Beach Boys (1993).) the Beatles' song "Ticket to Ride", the Rolling Stones' "(I Can't Get No) Satisfaction", Bob Dylan's "Blowin' in the Wind" and the Robins' "Riot In Cell Block #9".
-(Note: Later be played live in the early 1970s, and subsequently reworked as "Student Demonstration Time" for the Beach Boys' Surf's Up album.)
+(Note: Later played live in the early 1970s, and subsequently reworked as "Student Demonstration Time" for the Beach Boys' Surf's Up album.)